appar3ntly/ros-demo-ucf/README.md

     catkin_make
     ```

-4. Preferably (not required but it may make life easier) make your own branch to work in before jacking everything up
+4. Preferably (not required but it may make life easier) to avoid jacking up your master branch.
-and to make sure your master stays clean.
 Type in terminal:

     ```